Stave Puzzles: Company history

 Steve Richardson moved from New Jersey to Vermont in 1969 and started a game design business with Dave Tibbetts.
 In 1974, Richardson was offered US$300 to make a wooden jigsaw puzzle.
 Richardson and Tibbetts founded Stave Puzzles in the same year.
 In 1976, Richardson bought out Tibbetts' share of the company for US$1 and a jigsaw.
 He built a small shop behind his garage and hired his first employee.

 In 1983, Stave introduced their first 2-Way Trick Puzzle, called Go Fish.
 In 1989, Stave Puzzles released an April Fools' Day joke puzzle called 5 Easy Pieces, which had no solution.
-The puzzles first thirty buyers were refunded their purchase price.
+The puzzle's first thirty buyers were refunded their purchase price.
 Owners of Stave Puzzles include Queen Elizabeth II, Barbara Bush, Stephen King, Julie Andrews, Tom Peters, and Bill Gates.
 In 1990, Stave Puzzles was listed in the Guinness Book of World Records as having the most expensive jigsaw puzzle.
 Stave Puzzles was named by Tom Peters as the 1991 Product of the Year.